 Medicare provides coverage of emergency care received in foreign countries only under rare and limited circumstances.
 Plan G provides 80% coverage of the costs of such care.

-The only thing Plan G does not cover is the Medicare Part B deductible, which was $203 for the year in 2021.
+The only thing Plan G does not cover is the Medicare Part B deductible, which is $226 for the year in 2023.

 |Medicare Supplement Benefits||A||B||C1||D||F1||G||K||L||M||N|

 |Foreign travel emergency||80%||80%||80%||80%||80%||80%|

 |1.
 Plans C and F are not available to new beneficiaries who became eligible for Medicare on or after January 1, 2020.

 2. Plans F and G also offer a high deductible plan which has an annual deductible of $2,700 in 2023.
 Once the annual deductible is met, the plan pays 100% of covered services for the rest of the year.
 The high deductible Plan F is not available to new beneficiaries who became eligible for Medicare on or after January 1, 2020.

 3. Plan K has an out-of-pocket yearly limit of $6,940 in 2023.
 Plan L has an out-of-pocket yearly limit of $3,470 in 2023.

 4. Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to $50 for emergency room visits that don’t result in an inpatient admission.